Core Rules

 When you face an avoidable consequence from a dangerous opponent or a challenging situation, the GM will describe the potential consequences (“if you attack, you might get hurt”).
 They will also tell you about the effectiveness or impact of your approach (“either way, you’ll inflict your weapon’s damage”).
 Then you roll the dice to see if you can avoid the consequences.

 The “avoidable consequence” you’re rolling to avoid might be the threat of failure, if you’re attempting something particularly difficult or uncertain.
 It might be some straightforward unpleasantness, like suffering a physical injury or getting caught.
 It might be a complication, like alerting the guards or accidentally starting a fire.
-Often, there will be multiple consequences that you’re rolling to avoid at once.
+Sometimes, there will be multiple consequences that you’re rolling to avoid at once.

 2. Add dice for additional threats.
 If there’s more than one threat or consequence you’re rolling to avoid, add 1d for each additional threat.
 Feel free to suggest additional consequences to the GM for more dice!
 More consequences means more danger, but the extra dice mean you’re more likely to avoid any single threat.